 Loughborough offers a wide range of courses to suit all academic interests and strengths.
 If you are unsure as to what you would like to study, take a look through the courses available where you can find further information.

 Foundation courses are sometimes available to mature students who do not have the necessary entry requirements.

 If you require further advice please do not hesitate to get in touch with the course contacts, found on every page, or contact WP@lboro.ac.uk.

 If you have a level 3 qualification (such as A-level or BTEC) you may be eligible to apply straight away.
 If you don't have a level 3 qualification you may need to complete an Access Course.

-It is advisable to contact Admissions Tutors directly as there may be some flexibility in requirements for mature students.
+It is advisable to contact the Undergraduate Admissions Team directly as there may be some flexibility in requirements for mature students.

 Loughborough offers a number of financial packages, known as the Loughborough Scholarship Programme, in the form of bursaries and tuition fee waivers.
 If you are an eligible student aged 21 years or above at the start of your course you may qualify for an enhanced award from the Loughborough Scholarship Programme.